Question

 Leadership

-Strong for senior leadership roles where you were the primary decision-maker and face of a department, division, or major initiative
+Perfect for senior leadership roles where you were the primary decision-maker and strategic leader of an organization or major initiative

 Presided